-More a mind controlled medium from the darker realms afforded to Adolf Hitler moved Margaret Thatcher, though unlike Hitler who appeared normal most of the time, Margaret kept up the channel from dawn till bedtime and that would only be a five hour stint.
+More a mind controlled medium from the darker realms is a label given to describe to Adolf Hitler, I would suggest the same can be given to the deception that was Margaret Thatcher, though unlike Hitler who appeared normal most of the time, Margaret kept up the channel from dawn till bedtime with bed being only be a five hour stint.

 Hitler loved corporatism, Thatcher incorporated Great Britain with hubby Dennis making billions on land deals from MOD land and property sell off.
 Dennis Thatcher had shares in Coalite which owned Port Stanley in the Falklands and charged around £150 per ship to dock, after the War the cost was over £3000 per ship to dock.
 Coalite was corporate Intelligence and appears to have metamorphosed as Travis Perkins, the company supplying all U.K. building merchants nationally.

 There Iron lady’s entire time in office was so in the midst of international banking intelligence circles, not only in her strategy for domestic terrorism, but in league with George H Bush as the man behind Ronald Reagan, together they exported the terrorism of the arms dealing fraternity to the global community while their own minds where coerced by fears of constant threat of nuclear disaster with nukes apparently lost.
 David Cameron as her then special boy, took care of the nuclear problem.